 Galley Kitchen Island Design

 Have you ever heard function before form?
 Yeah, neither have we.
 However, this is an ideology the galley kitchen island takes to heart.
 With a simple, no-frills design, these types of kitchen islands are made for the utilitarian in all of us.
 If you’re looking to maintain a decent amount of space whilst maintaining storage, you’re in luck.
-With fewer corners than the L shaped design and fewer curves than the U shaped design, you’ll find this type of layout is efficient.
+With fewer corners than the L shaped design and fewer curves than the U shaped design, you’ll find this type of layout is efficient and an awesome way to avoid some major kitchen design mistakes .
 Ever wanted that bar style experience without the awkward interactions?
 If so, the galley kitchen island design is perfect for you!

 There are some downsides to this island design.
 If you don’t mind being a bit more conventional, then a galley kitchen island design is great.
 However, if you’re looking for something a little more adventurous, then the galley kitchen design is probably way too vanilla.
 Unlike the U or the L shaped designs, the galley kitchen design is also a bit smaller, which means it can be a bit cramped if you try to fit a larger appliance in.
 That could mean an entire redesign, depending on what sorts of appliances you think are necessary.